Updated: 14th August 2025

 Can I use my existing radiators?

-Unless your radiators are conventional-type, 30+ year-old models, you don’t always need to upgrade your radiators for an air source heat pump system to work.
-It just may work less efficiently than it otherwise would.
+Unless your radiators are old, conventional models that are over 30 years old, you likely do not need to upgrade them for your air source heat pump system to function properly.
+It just may work less efficiently than it otherwise would as the system will have to work a little harder to get the radiators to the required temperature.

 When choosing radiators for a heat pump system, bigger is generally better.
 Larger radiators have a greater surface area, which is crucial for the lower operating temperatures of heat pumps.